Golang Database Library Orm Example - Many to Many

 gorm

-Performing many to many is very similar to doing a one-to-many.
-We supply a slice to User
+Performing many-to-many here is very similar to its one-to-many.
+We supply a slice to

 func (r *repo) ListM2M(ctx context.Context) ([]*User, error) {